oraqlle/cpp-book-live/README.md

 # The C++ Programming Language

 This repository contains the source code for "The C++ Programming Language" mdBook.
 This book is available online or can be built locally and served in your browser.
-THe structure of this book is inspired by the ["Rust Programming Language" Book](https://doc.rust-lang.org/book/).
+The structure of this book is inspired by the ["Rust Programming Language" Book](https://doc.rust-lang.org/book/).

 ## Building